idaholab/MontePy/doc/source/starting.rst

 One way you might think of is: oh let's just filter the surfaces by their type?::

   for surface in cell.surfaces:
-    if surface.surface_type == mcnpy.surfaces.surface_type.SurfaceType.PZ:
+    if surface.surface_type == montepy.surfaces.surface_type.SurfaceType.PZ:
       surface.location += 10

 Wow that's rather verbose.
 This was the only way to do this with the API for awhile.
-But MCNPy 0.0.5 fixed this with: you guessed it: generators.
+But Montepy 0.0.5 fixed this with: you guessed it: generators.

-The :class:`~mcnpy.surface_collection.Surfaces` collection has a generator for every type of surface in MCNP.
+The :class:`~montepy.surface_collection.Surfaces` collection has a generator for every type of surface in MCNP.
 These are very easy to find: they are just the lower case version of the MCNP surface mnemonic.
 This previous code is much simpler now::